Read Our Summer Newsletter

 C & P Coffee to Hold We Heart West Seattle Benefit Party

-C & P is excited to announce their first annual fundraising event supporting the West Seattle Food Bank, West Seattle Helpline and WestSide Baby on Saturday, September 14th from 4-7pm.
+Thank you to C & P for holding their first annual fundraising event supporting the West Seattle Food Bank, West Seattle Helpline and WestSide Baby on 9/14.
+Total raised to date is $4,100.
+We are so appreciative.

 Habit Burger Grill Pre-Opening a Fundraiser for the Food Bank